Adaill/Gear/README.md

 * is mouse 3

-- toggle script on or off
+- or CAPSLOCK + HOME toggle script on or off

 Insert makes WASD as mouse too